Safer Sex Guidelines for Teens

 Talking to your teen about safe sex

 The American Academy of Pediatrics recommends that parents start talking to children

 about their bodies and sex, at an age-appropriate level, when they first ask where

 babies come from.
-Although many teens may say they know everything about sex, studies
+Many teens may say they know everything about sex, but studies have

 As a parent, you are the best source of accurate information for your teen.
-However,
+But many

-many parents are unsure how to start talking about safe sex with their teens.
-The
+parents are unsure how to start talking about safe sex with their teens.
+The following

 Talk calmly and honestly about safe sex.